precice/fenics-adapter/docs/adapter-fenics.md

 The following tutorials can be used as a usage example for the FEniCS adapter:

-* Solving the heat equation in a partitioned fashion (heat equation solved via FEniCS for both participants)
+* Solving the heat equation in a partitioned fashion (heat equation solved via FEniCS for both participants), see [1]
-* Flow over plate (heat equation solved via FEniCS for solid participant)
+* Flow over plate (heat equation solved via FEniCS for solid participant), see [1]
-* Perpendicular flap (structure problem solved via FEniCS)
+* Perpendicular flap (structure problem solved via FEniCS), see [1, 2]
-* Cylinder with flap (structure problem solved via FEniCS)
+* Cylinder with flap (structure problem solved via FEniCS), see [2]

 ## How can I use my own solver with the adapter ?
-The FEniCS adapter does couple your code out-of-the-box, but you have to call the adapter API from within your code.
+The FEniCS adapter does not couple your code out-of-the-box, but you have to call the adapter API from within your code.
 You can use the tutorials from above as an example.
+The API of the adapter and the design is explained and usage examples are given in [1].

 ## You need more information?
-The documentation of the FEniCS adapter is currently very minimal.
 Please don't hesitate to ask questions about the FEniCS adapter on [discourse](https://precice.discourse.group/) or in [gitter](https://gitter.im/precice/Lobby).
-A paper with a detailed description of the adapter is in preparation.

 ## How to cite

-We are currently working on an up-to-date reference paper.
-Until then, please cite this adapter by referring to its github repository [`precice/fenics-adapter`](https://github.com/precice/fenics-adapter).
+If you are using our adapter, please consider citing our paper "FEniCS-preCICE: Coupling FEniCS to other Simulation Software" [1].

 ## Related literature

+[1] Benjamin Rodenberg, Ishaan Desai, Richard Hertrich, Alexander Jaust, Benjamin Uekermann.
+FEniCS-preCICE: Coupling FEniCS to other Simulation Software. [preprint on arXiv, arxiv.org/abs/2103.11191](https://arxiv.org/abs/2103.11191), 2021
-[1] Richard Hertrich.
+[2] Richard Hertrich.
 Partitioned fluid structure interaction: Coupling FEniCS and OpenFOAM via preCICE.
 Bachelor's thesis, Munich School of Engineering, Technical University of Munich, 2019.